ltworf/typedload/docs/comparisons.md

 * Does not work with mypy:
     * [Abuses python typing annotation to mean something different, breaking linters](https://pydantic-docs.helpmanual.io/usage/models/#required-optional-fields)
     * [Uses float=None without using Optional in its own documentation](https://pydantic-docs.helpmanual.io/usage/models/#recursive-models).
-* Union might do casting when casting is not needed.

 jsons
 -----